ANHIG/IMGTHLA/wmda/README.md

 will now be listed as A;2;;0201/0202/0203/0208/0210/0211/0216/0218/0219/0220/0244/0246/0256/0265/0285
 * Additional lines will be added where a broad specificity now has associated antigens e.g. the A;3;;0301/0305/0323, will be added between the lines starting A;2 and A;9 lines.
 This represents forty-nine new lines added to the file.

+In addition the following files are now available in this repository;

+* rel_ser_ser.txt is the current version of the file
+* rel_ser_ser.prev uses the pre-2026 HLA Nomenclature
+* rel_ser_ser.new uses new 2026 HLA Nomenclature

 Changes to the rel_dna_ser.txt file include;

 * The addition of an additional column to provide information assigned by the HATS algorithm (https://github.com/kosoegawa/HATS).
 This column will include either an associated antigen, split, broad or be left blank as determined by the algorithm.
 * Any existing three digit associated antigen designations will be extended to four digits by adding a leading zero e.g. 203 to 0203
 * The values in the third to sixth fields representing Unambiguous, Possible, Assumed or Expert assigned antigens associated with the allele may be updated to reflect any new assignment.
 Any values used would be consistent with the latest nomenclature report.

-For the rel_ser_ser.txt and rel_dna_ser.txt formats we have added two new files.

-* rel_ser_ser.txt is the current version of the file
-* rel_ser_ser.prev uses the pre-2026 HLA Nomenclature
-* rel_ser_ser.new uses new 2026 HLA Nomenclature
+In addition the following files are now available in this repository;

 * rel_dna_ser.txt is the current version of the file
 * rel_dna_ser.prev uses the pre-2026 HLA Nomenclature
 * rel_dna_ser.new uses new 2026 HLA Nomenclature

 --------------------------------------------------------------------------------